cs50nestm/cs50labs/syntax/README.md

 # Syntax

-In this lab you will learn about:
+In this lab you will learn:

 - [ ] What is meant by syntax in programming
 - [ ] How to use `printf`